datawire/ambassador-docs/docs/cloud/latest/gitops/quick-start/index.md

 2. Click the **INTEGRATIONS** button to navigate to the Integration settings, then click the **CONFIGURE** GitHub settings button.

 3. Click **MANAGE PERMISSIONS** button.
-You will be taken to github.com and asked to choose which account you want to install Ambassador DCP.
+This takes you to github.com where you can choose which account you want to install Ambassador DCP.

-4. Select the account which contains your git repository holding your Kubernetes manifest files.
+4. Select the account that contains the git repository with your Kubernetes manifest files.

     ![Git Account](../../images/gitops-quickstart-x1.png)